JuliaDataScience/JuliaDataScience/contents/dataframes_select.md

 disallowmissing
 ```

-As discussed in @sec:load_save, `CSV.jl` will do its best to guess data types for your data.
+As discussed in @sec:load_save, `CSV.jl` will do its best to guess what kind of types your data have as columns.
 However, this won't always work perfectly.
 In this section, we show why suitable types are important and we fix wrong data types.
-To be more clear about the types, we show the text output for DataFrames instead of a pretty table.
+To be more clear about the types, we show the text output for `DataFrame`s instead of a pretty-formatted table.
 In this section, we work with the following dataset:

 ```jl